Do You Have Emotional Distance in Your Marriage?: Why It Happens, What It Feels Like & How Couples Drift Apart Silently

 It is usually the accumulation of unattended moments, unmet emotional needs, and unspoken experiences.”

-If you want structured support to rebuild closeness without blame or drama, you can explore Sanpreet Singh’s work at sanpreetsingh.com—especially if you’ve been feeling stuck in a “quiet drift” you can’t reverse on your own.
+If you want structured support to rebuild closeness without blame or drama, you can explore Sanpreet Singh’s work at sanpreetsingh.com—especially if you have been feeling stuck in a quiet drift you cannot reverse on your own.
+For many couples, this is where marriage counselling or relationship counselling starts becoming relevant, especially when the deeper need is rebuilding emotional connection rather than simply managing surface tension.

-Emotional distance is frequently trivialised or mislabelled.
+Emotional distance in marriage is frequently trivialised or mislabelled.
 It is not simply:

-At its core, emotional distance is a shift in emotional accessibility between partners.
+At its core, emotional distance in marriage is a shift in emotional accessibility between partners.

 It often shows up as one persistent sensation:

-And that’s why emotionally distant marriages can still look stable from the outside:
+And that is why emotionally distant marriages can still look stable from the outside:

 From the outside, the marriage appears intact.